josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 sudo apt install kismet
 ```

-### Do not run as root, use a SUID binary and a unix group access
+### Do not run as root, use a [SUID binary](https://en.wikipedia.org/wiki/Setuid) and a unix group access
 Kismet need elevated privileges to run.
 And deals with possibly hostile data.
 So running with minimized permissions is the safest approach.
-The right way to setup is by using a Unix group and suid binary.
+The right way to setup is by using a Unix group and set user id (_SUID_) binary.
 My user is 'josevnz' so I did this:

 ```shell=
 sudo apt-get install kismet